w3c/w3c-website-redesign-documentation/_posts/2021-01-13-header-design-finalisation.md

 ## Discussion points

-We have a very interesting discussion over several points, which are summarised below.
+We have a very interesting discussion, summarised below.

 There was an agreed need to save space in the header and to try to reduce its height.
 The points discussed are summarise below